ippontech/blog-usa/posts/a-devs-intro-to-devops.md

 ##Freight Train

 The challenge here definitely hit me like a freight train.
-Challenge #1 was to basically set up the network.
+The first one was to set up the network.
 My first thought was, “What?
 The network was always already there when I did my work. _We_ have to set this up?”
-I am being a bit facetious, but I am definitely used to worrying much more about my application architecture than network architecture.
-Luckily, I was on a great team with talented engineers ready to build the network.
+I am being a bit facetious, but I am used to worrying much more about my application architecture than network architecture.
+Luckily, I was on an effective team with talented engineers ready to build the network.

 ##Tools